 After two years of getting nowhere I took action and paid privately to see a specialist at Spire Hospital in Norwich.
-Stupidly or wisely I had Googled the drug Accutane as I knew it was going to be my last option, with such bad press due to it’s strong side effects I was beyond nervous for my appointment.
+Stupidly or wisely I had Googled the drug Accutane as I knew it was going to be my last option.
+With such bad press due to its strong side effects, I was beyond nervous for my appointment.
 My research was correct and my doctor believed a course of 6 months at 75mg would hopefully clear up my acne.
-There was one issue, to be on the Accutane you also have to be on the contraceptive pill, which I wasn’t, i’ve never been great with hormones.
+There was one issue, to be on Accutane you also have to be on the contraceptive pill, which I wasn’t, I’ve never been great with hormones.

 What is Roaccutane?
 Roaccutane otherwise known as Accutane or Isotretinoin is a form of vitamin A. The drug works by targeting your oil glands, and reducing oil production.
 In lower doses it can help remodel dermal collagen and reduce scar formation – including acne scars as well as blackheads, whiteheads, zits, cysts and pimples.
 Roaccutane should only be used if your acne is severe, cystic or scarring or if your acne fails to respond to normal acne medications.
 Due to the numerous side effects associated with the drug it is wise that you exhaust all other options and speak to a Dermatologist who will be able to ascertain if you are suitable for this medication.

 After a month and my first cycle on the contraceptive pill Yasmin, I was allowed to start my treatment.
 The first month was at half dosage and I was expecting miracles, nothing changed.
 In all honesty my acne didn’t change until month three, it was an agonising wait as although my skin wasn’t changing, everything else was.

 Side Effects: Google the drug and you’ll be horrified but there is a reason it’s out there, for most of you I’m sure side effects will be minimal, for others nothing at all, unfortunately for me, we weren’t the best of friends.